 Conceptual Artist Uses Anything To Get Ideas Across

 For Conceptual art, you may see anything from a performance to a written description.
-The artist will use the art form they feel best conveys their artistic message.
+The artist will use the art form they feel best conveys their message.

 Conceptual Art – Process Of The Art Is Important